-We are delighted to say that the church building will be open for quiet reflection and prayer in the late afternoon, between 5pm and 6pm, on Sundays from 9th May.
+We are delighted to say that the church building is open again for quiet reflection and prayer in the late afternoon, between 5pm and 6pm on Sundays.

 The numbers allowed remain limited, though when someone leaves we are able to reuse their seat during the hour once it’s been cleaned.

-But, in due course, the afternoon opening will include a short service led from the front.
+But, from Sunday 6th June, the afternoon opening will include a short service at 5:30pm led from the front.
 Unfortunately we remain unable to sing or take holy communion in any meaningful way.

 At some point we might need some form of booking system.
 But for now, as for Autumn 2020, we’re going to be led by the demand as people arrive to make use of the church and sit safely in the company of others.